 Launched in 2011, CommonBond is an online lender that offers private student loans for several degree programs.
-It’s also a major lender for refinancing student loans.
+It’s also a major lender for refinancing student loans, including graduate student loans and parent PLUS loans.

 With several lending options, low interest rates, generous forbearance options and strong customer support, it’s worth considering if you need to borrow money for school.

 Plus, the lender has a charitable mission.
-Every time the company makes a loan, it donates to international education nonprofit Pencils of Promise.
+Every time a degree is fully funded by CommonBond, the lender funds one year of tuition for a student in need through international education nonprofit Pencils of Promise.

 CommonBond student loan snapshot